apostrophecms/starter-kit-astro-apollo-pro/README.md

    export APOS_EXTERNAL_FRONT_KEY=my-secret-key
    ```

-   The `astro.config.mjs` file uses default values, but if running the backend on a different port, also set:
+   The `astro.config.mjs` file uses default values, but if running the backend on a different server and/or port, also set:
    ```bash
    export APOS_HOST=your-backend-url
    ```